 As you walk up the aisle there is a door let into the window reveal on the north side of the nave.
-This leads to a narrow stair in the wall which leads precisely nowhere.
+This leads to a narrow stair in the wall which goes precisely nowhere.

-Studies of other churches show us that this stair once led up onto the platform over the screen (roodscreen) which once divided chancel from nave.
+Studies of other churches show us that this stair once led up onto the platform over the screen (roodscreen) which would have divided chancel from nave.
 This carried a huge crucifix (the rood) and flanking statues of the Virgin and St. John (the Evangelist).
 Choristers sometimes sang from up here and mass might be said here on the feast of the Holy Cross.

 All this was probably lost at the time of the Reformation when images and other Catholic imagery were torn down.
-Screens sometimes survive because they perform a useful function, separating the priestly part of the church (the chancel) from the rest and protecting the holy altar from the attentions of unruly children and stray dogs.
+Screens sometimes survive because they perform a useful function, separating the priestly part of the church (the chancel) from the rest and protecting the holy altar from the attentions of unruly children and stray dogs!

 The Kemp Chapel

-The chapels at the east end of the church were probably originally chantry chapels - built to provide an altar and space for a priest dedicated to pray for one's soul in perpetuity.
-The north chapel was traditionally the burial place of the lords of the manor but with 5 manors there were a fair number of people entitled to occupy this space.
+The chapels at the east end of the church were probably originally chantry chapels - built to provide an altar and space for a priest dedicated to praying for one's soul in perpetuity.
+It is also possible that the chapel was a Lady Chapel given the dedication of the church to the Virgin Mary.

-Few other families are buried in the Church because only patrons and priests were thought worthy to lie inside the church itself in the medieval period and lying nearest the altar had the highest kudos of all.
+Few other families are buried in the church because only patrons and priests were thought worthy to lie inside the church itself in the medieval period and lying nearest the altar had the highest kudos of all.